Skip to content

 });

-You can also query the log programmatically.
+You can also retrieve the query log as data, not just console output:

 typescript